Japan's Suntory to buy U.S. spirits maker Beam for $13.6 billion cash

 The proposed acquisition is also Japan’s third-largest announced outbound deal of all time, according to Thomson Reuters data.

-Last year, privately held Suntory floated its food and non-alcoholic drinks company, Suntory Beverage & Food (2587.T), to raise money for overseas acquisitions.
-Kirin Holdings Co (2503.T) bought control of Brazil’s Schincariol for $2.6 billion in 2011, and Asahi Group Holdings (2502.T) took a stake in Chinese brewery Tsingtao in 2009.
+Last year, privately held Suntory floated its food and non-alcoholic drinks company, Suntory Beverage & Food, to raise money for overseas acquisitions.
+Kirin Holdings Co bought control of Brazil’s Schincariol for $2.6 billion in 2011, and Asahi Group Holdings took a stake in Chinese brewery Tsingtao in 2009.

 One of the biggest winners in the Suntory deal will be Pershing Square Capital Management.
 The $12 billion hedge fund owned by William Ackman owned 12.8 percent, or 20.8 million shares, of Beam at the end of the third quarter.

 At that time, Beam was Pershing’s third-biggest position, and it has helped boost the hedge fund’s performance in a year overshadowed by a $500 million loss on J.C.
-Penney Co Inc (JCP.N) and climbing losses on Herbalife Ltd (HLF.N).
+Penney Co Inc and climbing losses on Herbalife Ltd.

 Pershing Square first invested in Fortune Brands in October 2010.
 The company then sold its golf business, which included Titleist golf balls, and spun off its home supply products including faucet maker Moen and MasterBrand Cabinet.
 The name of the remaining company was then changed to Beam.